The purpose of the article is to define what we mean by chemical process control & the objective of controlling a chemical process.

 The ON-OFF controller is the simplest type of feedback controller.
 Based on the position of the controlled variable relative to the setpoint it drives the manipulated variable from fully closed to fully open or vice versa.
 This means that the control element does not operate at any intermediate position between 0-100% ranges.
 In ON-OFF control when the process variable changes and deviates from a certain set point the output variable of the system is fully opened all of a sudden.
 The ON-OFF controller is also called a Bang-Bang controller or two-step controller.

 In the below figure you can see the water level in the tank is regulated through ON-OFF installed on the water supply line.
-Most of the time ON-OFF valve is used as SDV (Shut down valve), EIV (Emergency isolation valve) in a process.
+Most of the time ON-OFF valve is used as SDV (Shut down valve), and EIV (Emergency isolation valve) in a process.

 What is a Proportional Controller?